morea-framework/morea-framework.github.io/src/quickstart.md

 ## 4. Publish your website

 The final step is to make your Morea course site available to the world using GitHub's free [Pages](http://pages.github.com/) facility.
-As you might be expecting by now, we have created a script called [morea-publish.sh](https://github.com/morea-framework/scripts/blob/master/morea-publish.sh) to simplify this process.
+As you might be expecting by now, we have created a script (this time called [morea-publish.sh](https://github.com/morea-framework/scripts/blob/master/morea-publish.sh)) to simplify this process.

 Download it into your top-level directory and make it executable as follows: